DelisLab/Muscle_PID/README.md

     - Noise level
     - Number of samples \

-The simulated EMGs are tested using our approach and significant interactions are determined using permutation-testing.
+The simulated EMGs are analysed using our approach and significance determined using permutation-testing.

 The framework can be successfully executed using these codes alone however, credit is given for important features of this code directly adapted from: \